-- Signal processing methods such as Principal Component Analysis, Independent Component Analysis, Slow Feature Analysis.

-- A manifold learning methods such as (Hessian) Locally Linear Embedding.

-- Several classifiers.
+- Signal processing methods such as Principal Component Analysis, Independent Component Analysis, Slow Feature Analysis. - A manifold learning methods such as (Hessian) Locally Linear Embedding. - Several classifiers.

-- Probabilistic methods.

-- Data pre-processing methods.
+- Probabilistic methods. - Data pre-processing methods.

-Given a set of input data, MDP takes care of training and executing all network's nodes in the correct order and pass the intermediate data between them.
+Given a set of input data, MDP takes care of training and executing all network's nodes in the correct order, and pass the intermediate data between them.
 In such a way, the definition of complex algorithm as a series of simpler data processing steps becomes more reliable.
 Efficient computations in terms of speed and memory consumption comes from the elaboration of data batches, whose computation can be also parallelized using the specifically designed parallel sub-package, a parallel implementation of the concepts of nodes and flows.

-3.6 The MEP-Project Workflow
+3.6 The MEP Project Workflow

-MEP-project's basic implementation requires the development of methods and procedures coming from different computer science fields, in particular the ones described throughout this chapter.
+MEP project's basic implementation requires the development of methods and procedures coming from different computer science fields, in particular the ones described throughout this chapter.

 The definition of the proper workflow has been one of the crucial points we encountered during the development of the project's block structure.
-An articulate workflow precisely defines the intervention's sequence and instant of the different element of the project, combining them together in order to reach the final purpose of building cities' accessibility maps.
+An articulate workflow precisely defines the sequence of the different element into the project and it combines them together in order to reach the final purpose of building accessibility maps of the different cities.